SEPTEMBER 26, 2022

 9 min read

 The complete digitization of daily life is altering our vision of the world.
 People nowadays can’t imagine their lives without cellphones and other electronic devices.
 They assist us with everything, including shopping, business, sports, communication, navigation, logistics, and entertainment.
 The growth of technology is changing the process of digital asset development too, so today we are going to unwrap the topic of new product development trends in 2022.

 Product Owner Roles and Responsibilities in Agile Product Development

-The product owner is the person who will take care of the product from the idea to implementation and successful release to the market.
-He must have in-depth insight into how to satisfy customers, differentiate from the competition, and earn money for the business at the same time.
+We’ve noticed that the new product development process has been slightly changing during the last two years.
+The product owner is the person who should take care of the product from the idea to implementation and successful release to the market.
+He or she must have in-depth insight into how to satisfy customers, differentiate from the competition, and earn money for the business at the same time.

 Emerging Trends Shaping the Future of Software Product Development

 The DashDevs team works directly with both startups and mid-sized corporations, and we are now seeing how these organizations are changing their approach to new product development.
 We gathered the most interesting cases and examined our knowledge to identify current product development trends that will soon impact the software market.

 Everyone acknowledges the significance of data in strategic decision making and corporate planning.
 We had to deal with the problem of getting the proper data and processing it correctly.
 Hence, the solution we provide and suggest comes from Data Science.